 How to Wire a Alternator to My Mobile home

 BY JOHN CAGNEY NASH

 Travel trailers which are pulled and camper tops which are attached to pickup beds do not typically have actually alternator fitted by the maker.
 A and C-Class Recreational vehicles normally do, and B-Class mobile homes generally have a freight bay preconfigured to have one fitted as an option.
-Wiring an alternator that is manufacturer-installed, or set up into a alternator-ready bay, is a simple project.
+Wiring a unit that is manufacturer-installed, or set up into a alternator-ready bay, is a simple project.